-The hidden revenue generation model is among the most profitable patterns for business models built on advertising.
+The hidden revenue generation model is among the most profitable patterns for built on advertising.
 In fact, businesses like Google and Facebook have managed to gain more than $130 billion in 2017 from advertising on their platform, even though many users might not be aware of the mechanisms that drive those platforms.

 The hidden revenue generation model in a nutshell